MGMT 5080. Independent Study. 1-3 Hours.

 MGMT 5350.
 Leading Organiztnl Change& Dev.
 3 Hours.

 This course focuses on advanced theoretical concepts and applications in the areas of leadership, organizational development, and change management.
 Of particular importance are the concepts of organizational culture and leading organizational change initiatives.
 The application of specific tools for conducting organizational change initiatives will be explored.

 MGMT 5355.
 Sem Human Resource Mgmt.
 3 Hours.

-This cornerstone human resource management seminar presents relevant background literature, fundamental principles, technical tools, and case studies to develop the student's proficiency for future independent learning and research in the following areas of personnel: employee recruitment and selection, human resource development, labor relations, wage and salary administration, and employee services.
+In this seminar, students explore relevant background literature, fundamental principles, technical tools, and case studies to develop their proficiency for independent learning and research in the following areas of human resource management: employee recruitment and selection, human resource development, labor relations, wage and salary administration, and employee services..

 MGMT 5360.
 Staffing Organizations.
 3 Hours.